-The Bouncer was the first game released by Squaresoft for the PlayStation 2 console, and launched in the U.S. on March 5, 2001.
-Developed by Dream Factory.
-At it's core the game is a beat'em up with three playable characters, Sion Barzahd, Volt Kruger, and Kou Leifou, each with their own distinct fighting styles.
-I mention "at it's core" because most of the game is centered around non-playable cutscenes.
-These were clearly intended to be the highlight of the game as many of the cutscenes last significantly longer than the gameplay sections both succeeding and proceeding them.
-The cutscenes can be skipped however pressing start merely pauses the cutscene and brings up a menu asking if you want to resume watching or skip it, showing clearly where the developer's intent lies.
+The game is a beat'em up with three playable characters, Sion Barzahd, Volt Krueger, and Kou Leifoh, each with their own distinct fighting styles.
 The game also features an experience system that allows each of the player characters to grow stronger and learn new moves over the course of the game.
 The progression of the game's plot is also dependent on which bouncer the player chooses to control during specific sections of the game.

 Bouncers guard the various bars located along Dog Street overlooked by the ominous Mikado Building.
 Sion, Kou, and Volt are bouncers who work to protect their bar, Fate.
 Fifteen year old Dominique has become somewhat of a mascot for Fate ever since Sion found her lost in the city.
 One day Mikado Special Forces abduct Dominique and it is up to Sion, Kou, and Volt to rescue her.

 Dauragon C. Mikado is the current CEO of the Mikado Corporation.
 Being the adopted son of a former CEO, he was trained from birth in order to perform in his current position.
-He is responsible for Dominique's kidnapping, and it is up for the three bouncers to find out why, and put a stop to any other plans he may have.
+He is responsible for Dominique's kidnapping.
+It's up to the three bouncers to figure out why, rescue Dominique, and put a stop to any other plans he may have.

 Gameplay and Story Progression